Skip to content

 Purchase orders

-On a purchase order, you can create a purchase invoice, which posts a product consumption for the purchased services/articles.
-If you use stock management, the purchase is posted to the stock account of the associated article group.
+On a purchase order, you can generate a purchase invoice, which posts product consumption for the purchased services/articles.
+If you use stock management, the purchase is posted to the stock account for the associated article group.

 The partner on the order becomes a supplier, and if the supplier and article are subject to VAT, incoming purchase VAT is also posted.

 This step is only necessary if you have not already ordered the articles from the supplier.
-Before sending an order, you can add a delivery address and delivery note on the 'Delivery' tab.
+Before sending a purchase request, you can add a delivery address and delivery note on the Delivery tab.

-This step is only relevant if you use stock management and is done when you have physically received the articles in your stock.
-You also have the option to skip this step and post the delivery together with the invoice.
+This step is only relevant if you use stock management.
+It is performed when you have physically received the articles at your warehouse.
+You can also choose to skip this step and post the delivery together with the invoice.

-Fields on a purchase order that must usually be filled out before you create the invoice
+Fields on a purchase order that should be filled in before posting the invoice

 Delete an order

 To delete an order, there must be no posted deliveries or invoices on the order.
-When an order is deleted, it is marked as 'Deactivated' and does not appear automatically in the overview of your orders.
+When an order is deleted, it receives the status Deactivated and is no longer shown automatically in the order overview.

 Split and merge orders